MousaHalaseh/Playfair-cipher/README.md

-# Playfair-cipher-
+# Playfair-cipher
 Playfair cipher implemented in python

-Please Use python3 to get the best experience
+In order to run this program you need a python interpreter. for the best experience please use python interpreter 3.6.3